cKellyDesign/portfolio/README.md

 ckellydesign.net
 ================

-This is a straight copy of the live version of http://ckellydesign.net and is used for version controll.

-The site itself is hard coded html, css, and js and may eventually be translated into a Wordpress Theme.
+This is a portfolio site that I've been playing around with, will host any server support on herokuapp, the rest is pure front end goodness!